jbasen/Crestron-Hubitat-Integration/README.md

 # Crestron-Hubitat-Integration
+Version 3.6 fixes several bugs introduced by changes made by Crestron and Hubitat.
+Refresh now properly updates module feedback fields and the PostURL field in the MakerAPI is now properly set again.

 New version 3.4 adds outputs to all modules of the device label defined in Hubitat.
 This (hopefully) fulfills a user request